SEM photo of Calculites obscurus from Farhan et al. 1994 (Pl. 1, Fig. 7)

 Tetralithus obscurus Deflandre, 1959

-Species of Calculites are constructed of a narrow outer wall and a central crystalline block that supports a solid distal process, elliptical in cross-section.
+Species of Calculites are constructed of a narrow outer wall and four central crystalline blocks that support a solid distal process, elliptical in cross-section.
 The process is supported by six to seven struts, which produce depressions between adjacent struts.
 The scanning electron microscope image illustrated in Plate 1, Figure 7, of Farhan et al. (1994) provides the best example of this detailed structure.

 The detailed structure is visible only in well-preserved specimens.
-Under the light microscope, poorly preserved specimens reveal only four optical blocks in plan view.
+Under the light microscope, poorly preserved specimens show only four crystalline blocks in plan view; in such cases, only the suture lines of the axial crystalline blocks, confined to the apex of the holococcolith, are distinct.

 The consistent base occurrence of Calculites obscurus is recorded at 85.04 Ma, within the Middle Santonian.
 Occurrences below this level are only sporadic.